Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 File: figure-5-five-gates.png
 Caption: Figure 5.
 Vaiyu Solutions.

+comment: this comes very abruptly, and needs to flow better. perhaps this can simply be a single concluding paragraph that summarizes the flow and the value Vaiyu Solutions brings to organizations.

 The exits are the interesting part.
 A good partner should be trying to get you off that path as early as possible, because every gate you exit at is money you did not spend and risk you did not take on.
 If you make it to gate five, a model has earned its place.
 Most requests do not get there, and that is a good outcome rather than a failed project.